uptane/uptane-standard/uptane-standard.md

 #### Send latest time to secondaries {#send_time_primary}

 The primary SHALL send the time to each ECU.
 The secondary will verify the time message, then overwrite its current time with the received time.
-The primary MAY omit this step if the secondary has its own way of loading and verifying the time, or cannot verify the time has detailed here.
+The primary MAY omit this step if the secondary has its own way of loading and verifying the time, or cannot verify the time as detailed here.

 #### Send metadata to secondaries {#send_metadata_primary}